Scientists link higher dementia risk to living near heavy traffic

 The World Health Organization estimates the number of people with dementia in 2015 at 47.5 million, and that total is rising rapidly as life expectancy increases and societies age.
 The incurable condition is a leading cause of disability and dependency, and is starting to overtake heart disease as a cause of death in some developed countries.

-The increase in the risk of developing dementia went down to 4.0 percent if people lived 50 to 100 meters from major traffic, and to 2.0 percent if they lived within 101 to 200 meters.
-At more than 200 meters, the elevated risk faded away.
+The increase in the risk of developing dementia went down to 4 per cent if people lived 50 to 100 metres from major traffic, and to 2.0 percent if they lived within 101 to 200 metres.
+At more than 200 metres, the elevated risk faded away.

 The team also explored links between living close to major roads and Parkinson’s disease and multiple sclerosis - two other major neurological disorders - but the findings suggested no increased risk of these from living near heavy traffic.